Robert McDade

 Robert Alexander McDade (August 11, 1922 – October 14, 2009) was a United States Army colonel.
-He is best known as a lieutenant colonel in command of the 2nd Battalion, 7th Cavalry Regiment, at the Battle of la Drang in 1965, during the Vietnam War.
+He is best known for commanding the 2nd Battalion, 7th Cavalry Regiment during the Battle of la Drang in 1965, during the Vietnam War.

 Military career

 McDade was one of relatively few officers to serve with an infantry unit in three wars – the South Pacific in World War II, where he commanded a rifle platoon, the Korean War, where he commanded a rifle company, and the Vietnam War, where he commanded an infantry battalion.
 He was wounded in action four times.
 Besides his combat assignments, Mcdade held military posts in Washington, D.C., New York City, Germany and Panama.